-- 2. Figure 1.7 Decide if each of the following is an example of inductive or deductive reasoning. - 1.
-All flying birds and insects have wings.
+- All flying birds and insects have wings.
 Birds and insects flap their wings as they move through the air.
 Therefore, wings enable flight. - 2.
 Insects generally survive mild winters better than harsh ones.
 Therefore, insect pests will become more problematic if global temperatures increase. - Chromosomes, the carriers of DNA, separate into daughter cells during cell division.
 Therefore, DNA is the genetic material. - 4.
 Animals as diverse as humans, insects, and wolves all exhibit social behavior.
 Therefore, social behavior must have an evolutionary advantage. - 3.
 Figure 1.16 Which of the following statements is false? - a.
-Tissues exist within organs which exist within organ systems.
+Tissues exist within organs which exist within organ systems. - b.

-- b.
 Communities exist within populations which exist within ecosystems. - c.
 Organelles exist within cells which exist within tissues. - d.
-Communities exist within ecosystems which exist in the biosphere.
+Communities exist within ecosystems which exist in the biosphere. - d. dinosaurs

-REVIEW QUESTIONS 1.
-The first forms of life on Earth were 10.
-The smallest unit of biological structure that meets the functional requirements of "living" is a. plants the b. microorganisms a. organ c. birds b. organelle d. dinosaurs C. cell 5.
-A suggested and testable explanation for an d. macromolecule event is called a 11.
-Viruses are not considered living because a. hypothesis they b. variable a. are not made of cells C. theory b. lack cell nuclei d. control c. do not contain DNA or RNA d. cannot reproduce 5.
-Which of the following sciences is not considered a natural science?
-12. The presence of a membrane-enclosed nucleus is a characteristic of a. biologyb. astronomy nucleus is a characteristic of C. physics a. prokaryotic cells d. computer science b. eukaryotic cells • C. living organisms 7.
-The type of logical thinking that uses related d. bacteria observations to arrive at a general conclusion is called 13.
-A group of individuals of the same species a. deductive reasoning living in the same area is called a(n) b. the scientific method - (:1 c. hypothesis-based science a. family d. inductive reasoning b. community 3.
-The process of helps to ensure that c. population a scientist's research is original, significant, d. ecosystem ogical, and thorough.
-14. Which of the following sequences represent a. publication the hierarchy of biological organization from the b. public speaking most inclusive to the least complex level?
-C. peer review d. the scientific method a. organelle, tissue, biosphere, ecosysten 9.
-A person notices that her houseplants that are population regularly exposed to music seem to grow more b. organ, organism, tissue, organelle, quickly than those in rooms with no music.
-As a molecule result, she determines that plants grow better c. organism, community, biosphere, when exposed to music.
-This example most molecule, tissue, organ closely resembles which type of reasoning? d. biosphere, ecosystem, community, · - population, organism c. neither, because no hypothesis was d. both inductive and deductive reasoning a. inductive reasoning b. deductive reasoning most recently?
+5. A suggested and testable explanation for an event is called a .

+- a. hypothesis - b. variable

+- c. theory - d. control

+6. Which of the following sciences is not considered a natural science?

+- a. biology

+- b. astronomy

+- C. physics

+- d. computer science

+7. The type of logical thinking that uses related observations to arrive at a general conclusion is called

+- a. deductive reasoning

+- b. the scientific method

+- C. hypothesis-based science

+- d. inductive reasoning

+8. The process of helps to ensure that a scientist's research is original, significant, logical, and thorough.

+- a. publication

+- b. public speaking

+- C. peer review

+- d. the scientific method

+9. A person notices that her houseplants that are regularly exposed to music seem to grow more quickly than those in rooms with no music.
+As a result, she determines that plants grow better when exposed to music.
+This example most closely resembles which type of reasoning?

+- a. inductive reasoning

+- b. deductive reasoning

+- C. neither, because no hypothesis was made

+- d. both inductive and deductive reasoning

+10. The smallest unit of biological structure that meets the functional requirements of "living" is the .

+- a. organ - b. organelle

 16. Although the scientific method is used by most of the sciences, it can also be applied to everyday situations.
-Think about a problem that a. at the base b. within the branches c. at the nodes d. at the branch tips you may have at home, at school, or with your car, and apply the scientific method to solve it.
+Think about a problem that you may have at home, at school, or with your car, and apply the scientific method to solve it.